-Modern automotive technology is getting smarter by the day.
+Modern automotive technology is getting smarter by the day, making it an important consideration when buying a new car.
 We take a look at some of these new car technology features that are changing the way we travel and commute, and keep us safer than ever.

 1. Lane Departure Warnings

 Distractions in the car or along the road can cause even the most diligent driver to drift into another lane.
 Through a steering wheel vibration or an audible warning, lane departure monitoring systems alert you to any straying.
 They won’t activate during a planned lane change, however, as long as you’ve flipped on your blinker.

 When teens first get their driver’s licenses, they lack the decades of experience you’ve had behind the wheel.
 New car technology can help with that.
 Built-in alert systems can notify you about risky behaviors, such as speeding.
 Some vehicles even provide parents with a teen driver report.
 New technology also allows for setting stereo volume limits and preventing motion if seatbelts aren’t fastened.

 Street parking in an urban environment can test your nerves, especially with bicycles and electric scooters rolling up alongside you.
 Thankfully, modern car technology features exit warning sensors that alert you if a cyclist or other obstacle is in your path so that you don’t open your car door.
 Some systems even prevent you from exiting if you ignore the warning.

 Increasingly, cars are being equipped with technology that can lead law enforcement directly to your stolen vehicle, which means criminals have a much tougher time getting away with theft.
 Bonus: This technology can help you find your car in a crowded lot.

 As smartphones become more and more central to our lives, keeping them charged has become priority No. 1.
 Many newer cars are now equipped with wireless charging pads or slots so you can skip the cord wrangling and ensure you have a full battery charge while you’re on the go.